 “Excellent,” said Mr. Sinews.
 “Henry Charles, if you would?”

 The large Haitian nodded and disappeared into the adjacent room, returning a few moments later with the green liquor and the accompanying accessories on a rolling cart.
-Setting his cigarette stick into a holder, Sinews joined Jonathan in preparing his glass, pouring just a trickle of water into his glass.
+Setting his cigarette stick into a holder, Sinews joined Jonathan in preparing a glass, pouring just a trickle of water into it.
 The drink louched beautifully, remaining a strong green even as the sugar water dissolved into the glass, releasing an intoxicating smell into the air.

 “Have you had visions, Mr. O?” said Sinews, referring to the drink’s reputation as a hallucinogen.

 Having Roderick Steen for a friend, Jonathan had absorbed a fair bit of trivial knowledge over the years.
-“Our mutual friend, Mr. Steen tells me that that aspect of absinthe is a myth.
+“Our mutual friend, Mr. Steen, tells me that aspect of absinthe is a myth.
 Absinthe is no more hallucinogenic than any other liquor.”

 “Then our friend has been drinking the wrong absinthe,” Sinews told him.
 “Speaking of Mr. Steen, what did he tell you about the nature of our relationship?”